-Identifying what problems a child needs our help to solve
+A skills-based approach to identifying what problems a child needs our help to solve

 Finding the right solution starts with identifying what problem this child needs our help to solve.